Sending your CV as a text-based Word document may have you standing out for all the wrong reasons.

 When Shepparton Art Museum recently advertised a senior curatorial position, Director Kirsten Paisley was surprised there were few digital components in the applications coming through.

-Paisley would expect to see a digital component in applications for other roles, ‘I think it is a useful tool to use where there is public speaking or a media role and you can include links to Vimeo,’ she said.
+Paisley would expect to see a digital component in applications for other roles, too.
+‘I think it is a useful tool to use where there is public speaking or a media role and you can include links to Vimeo,’ she said.

 Put your own spin on your online profile